EdwardBurroughes/carbon-projects-api/README.md

 - Meta-data included in the response i.e. how many results are returned, next and previous page URLs.
 - Adding CORs if there is frontend code accessing this API
 - Adding security - i.e. Oauth
+- 422 errors come from fastapi built-in, leaking too much information, would wrap this a simpler error to the user